mattermost/docs/source/install/config-ssl-http2-nginx.rst

   "AllowCorsFrom": "domain.com domain.com:443 im.domain.com",
   "SessionLengthWebInDays": 30,

-For other troubleshooting tips for WebSocket errors, see `potential solutions here </install/troubleshooting.html#please-check-connection-mattermost-unreachable-if-issue-persists-ask-administrator-to-check-websocket-port>`__.
+For other troubleshooting tips for WebSocket errors, see :ref:`potential solutions here <install/troubleshooting:please check connection mattermost unreachable if issue persists ask administrator to check websocket port>`.

 How do I setup an NGINX proxy with the Mattermost Docker installation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^